 Uncle Vernon stopped rather abruptly in front of Harry's door, which refused to open, sending Harry crashing into him and him crashing into the doorframe.
 "Blasted door," he growled before turning back to Harry and continuing, "Watch where you're going, boy!"

 Uncle Vernon ignored this and said in a dreadful voice, "Best get used to it, boy; you're going to be in here for a long, long time."
-Then, with another maniacal laugh, Vernon Dursley slammed the door and there was a click as it was locked.
+Then, with another maniacal laugh, Vernon Dursley slammed the door and there was an ominous click as it was locked.

-It was very late -- well after four in the morning -- when Harry finally fell into a fitful sleep.
+It was very late - well after four in the morning - when Harry finally fell into a fitful sleep.
 This was rather hard, considering that the only thing he had eaten that day was a piece of bread and a hunk of cheese.
 He had been given a small dish of canned vegetables, as well, but he had given those to Hedwig.
-If he had been in his cupboard last year, he would have been able to sneak up for a snack; but this year he was in a bedroom, a bedroom with a lock, and there was really no way of getting out without magic -- at least, no way that Harry could think of -- so at last he had resigned himself to trying to rest.
+If he had been in his cupboard last year, he would have been able to sneak up for a snack; but this year he was in a bedroom, a bedroom with too many locks to manage, and there was really no way of getting out without magic - at least, no way that Harry could think of - so at last he had resigned himself to trying to rest.

-Harry jerked awake to find that both the hand with the death grip on his shoulder, and the whispering voice, were quite real.
-Standing there above him, the pallid face and greasy black hair illuminated by a sliver of moonlight that had found its way through the bars that now covered Harry's window, was one of the last people he wanted to see while he was hungry and sore: Severus Snape, the Potions Master at Hogwarts.
+Harry jerked awake to find that both the hand with the death grip on his shoulder and the whispering voice were quite real.
+Standing there above him, pallid face and greasy black hair illuminated by a sliver of moonlight that had found its way through the barred window, was one of the last people he wanted to see while he was hungry and sore: Severus Snape, the Potions Master at Hogwarts.

-Snape had loosened his grip on Harry's shoulder, and Harry noticed that the man's black eyes lingered on it as the twelve-year-old got up and turned a lamp on, then looked around skeptically, as if trying to detect other wizards hiding in the room.
-Upon failing, Harry opened his mouth to say something, but had no idea what it was, and closed it again without uttering a word.
+Snape had loosened his grip on Harry's shoulder, and Harry noticed that the man's black eyes lingered on it as the twelve-year-old got up and turned a lamp on.
+Harry looked around skeptically, as if trying to detect other wizards hiding in the room.
+Upon failing, he opened his mouth to say something, but found he had no idea what to say and closed it again without uttering a word.
 He was at a complete loss as to why a man who hated him had suddenly turned up in his bedroom in the dead of night.